ubc-library-rc/gis-spatial-stories/content/static-maps.md

  >>  **Spatial analysis** is the process of manipulating spatial information to extract new information and meaning from the original data.
 Usually spatial analysis is carried out with a Geographic Information System (GIS).
 A GIS usually provides spatial analysis tools for calculating feature statistics and carrying out geoprocessing activities as data interpolation. -- [QGIS](https://docs.qgis.org/2.18/en/docs/gentle_gis_introduction/spatial_analysis_interpolation.html#:~:text=Overview,Geographic%20Information%20System%20(GIS).)

   If you have spatial questions you want to explore with your data, you'll likely need to perform some kind of spatial analysis within a GIS.
 There are a couple GIS applications out there that can be downloaded from the web directly to your personal computer; these will be further described in **Assembling Resources**.
-Remember, you can alway email `library.gis@ubc.ca` or [book a consult](https://libcal.library.ubc.ca/appointments/research_commons#s-lc-public-pt) with the Research Commons' GIS Team if you are not sure what your project will require.
+Remember, you can alway email `library.gis@ubc.ca` or [book a consult](https://libcal.library.ubc.ca/appointments/research_commons#s-lc-public-pt) with the Research Commons' GIS Team if you are not sure what tools/software your project will require.

-  Let's take a look at some examples of different kinds of thematic maps.
+  OK.
+Let's take a look at some examples of thematic maps.
 You can read more about the pros and cons of different kinds of thematic maps [here](https://mapscaping.com/what-is-a-thematic-map/).